phanerka/link-stash/Coding/Debugging utilities/Debug World.md

 - if the game breaks on start and shows red errors in the corner:
 	delete `Rain World\BepInEx\config\BepInEx.cfg` and restart the game.
 - if the game breaks on loading:
 	some room that is added by *any* enabled mod wasn't baked properly.
-Refer to [[Region acronym#Region baking|this]] for proper baking instructions.
+Refer to [[Region baking|this]] for proper baking instructions.

 ### DW customization